AccelByte/extend-event-handler-csharp/README.md

    ![Postman new grpc request](./docs/postman-select-grpc-method.png)

-4. Send a `userLoggedIn` event to the gRPC server by copying and pasting the sample Kafka event JSON below, then click `Invoke`.
-For the sample provided in this Extend app template, ensure that you provide valid values for at least `namespace` and `userId`.
+4. Send a `userLoggedIn` event to the gRPC server by copying and pasting the sample Kafka event JSON below, replace at least `namespace` and `userId` with valid values, and then click `Invoke`.

    ```json
    {